GP-Goswami/imobilothon_repo/README.md

 ├── Backend                   # Backend API for model integration │   ├── app.js                # Node.js API
 │   └── routes                # API routes
-How to Use
-Deploy Smart Contract:
-Deploy the smartcont.sol file on a blockchain network (e.g., Ethereum or Binance Smart Chain).

-Train and Test Models:

 Train the Random Forest ML Model using the tempering_data.csv dataset.
 Train the AI Car Defection Model using the labeled image dataset in the defects folder.